For busy marketers: A quick and easy read on nudge theory – what it is, how nudging works, and how it can go wrong. Plus: Examples!

 But that’s not all – once you’ve become aware of what nudging is, you’ll spot it everywhere.
 From chit-chats with a friend through to advertisements and political campaigns – you’ll even notice it the next time you go to the grocery store.

-You might also want to read: Message Framing: The Basics
+You might also like: Message Framing: The Basics

 Unfortunately, nudging can also be abused.
 Be ethical and use it responsibly – it shouldn’t “undermine welfare, autonomy, and dignity”.
 As Thaler says, nudge for good.